 All DSLR cameras and some point-and-shoot cameras use the same basic technology when it comes to taking photographs; aperture, shutter speed, and ISO.
 The settings may not all be in the same area on each digital camera body, even within the same brand.

 You will have to be in manual or one of the semi-automatic modes in order to change the camera’s shutter speed.
 The semi-automatic mode that allows you to only adjust the shutter speed is called shutter priority mode (TV or S depending on the camera brand).

-The Rebel series from Canon is a great entry-level camera that provide access to professional-level photography.
+The Canon Rebel series is a great entry-level camera that provides access to professional-level photography.
 Canon has TV mode (Time Value) which lets you adjust only the shutter speed.
 The camera will automatically choose the aperture and ISO depending on the shutter speed you decide.

 - Turn the dial to M (manual), or TV (Time Value) mode.

 - Turn the black dial below the shutter button until you reach your desired shutter speed.

 How to Change Shutter Speed Settings on a Nikon

 Nikon also has some great entry-level models that allow you to get creative while providing professional features.
 The semi-automatic mode that lets you change the shutter speed is “S” (shutter priority).

 Let’s take a look at where do you find the shutter speed on the Nikon D7000.